How To Store Coffee Beans For Maximum Freshness

 What does expired coffee taste like?

 Expired coffee loses the delicate tasting notes that fresh beans have, which are replaced by muted and sour flavors.
-And in the extreme case, old coffee will taste rancid.
+And in extreme cases, old coffee will taste rancid.

 Show 1 Comment